Arts graduate Lively contributes to VTCC

 “The wall was long, so the river was an appropriate subject,” Lively says.
 “As patients and staff walk down the hall, they can virtually walk along the river bank and spot more than 150 animals along the way.”

-Lively is one of several local artists creating commissioned murals at the VTCC thanks to a $100,000 art-acquisition gift from the Children’s Hospital Foundation.
+Lively is one of several local artists creating commissioned murals at the VTCC thanks to a $100,000 art-acquisition gift from the Children’s Hospital Foundation in support of the Make It Real Campaign for VCU.

 “Murals allow me to speak to the community without being there,” says Lively, who painted a mural in the lobby of the Children’s Hospital of Richmond at VCU in 2016.
 A graduate of the VCU School of the Arts, Lively is happy to have his work displayed at the university.
 Throughout the process, he kept in mind those who would be impacted by his work.